satche/botanist/README.md

-# botanist
+# Botanist
-An academical projet to recognizie and classify writings from botanists
+An academical projet to recognise and classify writings from botanists